aashayk18/JOURNYE/README.md

 If you have any questions or need help with JOURNYE, please contact me at aashayk100@gmail.com

-I are always happy to assist you and answer any questions you may have.
+I am always happy to assist you and answer any questions you may have.

 ## 👥 Contributors